Dr. Friedrich Rosenfeld is a Partner at HANEFELD, a leading boutique dispute resolution firm with offices in Hamburg, Germany, and Paris, France.

 Friedrich represents companies in domestic and international arbitration proceedings.
-His track record includes cases in the fields post-M&A, construction, commercial, energy and investment.
-The applicable substantive laws included German, Israeli, Turkish, Qatari, Japanese and international law.
+His track record includes post-M&A, construction, commercial, energy and investment disputes.
+The substantive laws applicable in Friedrich’s cases have included German, Israeli, Turkish, Qatari, Japanese and international law.
 Friedrich also represents clients in enforcement proceedings.

 Apart from his work as counsel, Friedrich frequently sits as arbitrator.
-He has acted as president, co-arbitrator and sole arbitrator in arbitrations seated in Germany, the US, Israel, Austria, Denmark and Switzerland.
-The cases included both ad hoc and institutional arbitrations under different rules (eg, DIA, DIS, ICC, ICDR, UNCITRAL, VIAC).
-He is a listed arbitrator with various arbitral institutions (eg, KCAB, SIAC (Reserve Panel), DIAC, THAC, VIAC, AIAC, EODID) and a member of the ICC Commission on Arbitration and ADR.
+He has acted as president, co-arbitrator and sole arbitrator in arbitrations seated in Germany, Greece, the United States, Israel, Austria, Denmark, and Switzerland.
+These cases have proceeded both as ad hoc and institutional arbitrations under different rules (e.g. DIA, DIS, ICC, ICDR, UNCITRAL, VIAC).
+He is a listed arbitrator with various arbitral institutions (e.g. KCAB, SIAC (Reserve Panel), DIAC, THAC, VIAC, AIAC, EODID) and is a Member of the ICC Commission on Arbitration and ADR.